Common Mistakes When Writing Social Stories (and How to Make Them More Effective)

 ❌ Mistake #3 — Not Analyzing the Real Cause of Behavior

-Sometimes a behaviour isn’t a social problem, but a reaction to sensory, environmental, or emotional factors.
+Sometimes a behaviour isn’t a social problem, but a reaction to sensory, environmental, or emotional factors rather than intentional opposition.

 For example, a child who shouts in the cafeteria might not be “misbehaving,” but responding to: